networq/website/getStartedSystem/Windows/windows10.md

  to active, by deleting the semicolon and saving your change.

-2d) Now the PHP runtime must be added to the Windows Path
+2d) Now add the PHP runtime to the Windows Path.

 In the Windows control panel navigate to or search for "advanced system settings"